sanity-io/mutate/README.md

 ### Differences from Sanity API

-To better align with a strict type system, mutiny differs slightly from the Sanity API when applying patches.
-Although all the mutation types you can express with mutiny can also be expressed as Sanity API mutations, the inverse is not necessarily true; The Sanity API (e.g. a listener) may produce patches that can't be represented in mutiny without an extra conversion step that takes the current document into account.
-In addition, applying a patch in mutiny behaves differently from applying the same patch using the Sanity API on a few accounts:
+To better align with a strict type system, `@sanity/mutate` differs slightly from the Sanity API when applying patches.
+Although all the mutation types you can express with `@sanity/mutate` can also be expressed as Sanity API mutations, the inverse is not necessarily true; The Sanity API (e.g. a listener) may produce patches that can't be represented in `@sanity/mutate` without an extra conversion step that takes the current document into account.
+In addition, applying a patch in `@sanity/mutate` behaves differently from applying the same patch using the Sanity API on a few accounts:

 - `set` and`setIfMissing` does not create intermediate empty objects - Using the Sanity API, `set` and `setIfMissing` will create intermediate empty objects if any object along the given path doesn't already exist.
-In `mutiny`, these patches will only apply to already existing objects.
+In ``@sanity/mutate``, these patches will only apply to already existing objects.
 - Limited json match support.
 Sanity mutations supports a powerful path selection syntax for targeting multiple document nodes at once with [json-match](https://www.sanity.io/docs/json-match).
-To keep things simple, a mutiny patch can only target a single document node.
+To keep things simple, a `@sanity/mutate` patch can only target a single document node.